anywhichway/cycler/README.md

 # Updates (reverse chronological order)

+2016-05-05 v0.1.1 - Modified behavior so that if a class can't be found in scope for reviving, then a POJO is created and the $class property is left in place as a non-enumerable property to support debugging.
+Modified behavior so retrocycle just returns value if it is not an object.
+Optimized resurrect function down to one call from multiple property creation calls.

 2016-05-04 v0.1.0 - simplified packaging, no functional changes, amd modules no longer supported which may break dependents, so major version incremented.

 2016-02-XX v0.0.1 - v0.0.8 ongoing optimization and enhancement of Douglas Crockfords cycle.js. v0.0.8 appears to be as far as things can be taken.